solid-rs/itron-rs/src/lib.md

 ### Kernel Assumed to be Operational

 **It's assumed that this crate's functions are called while the kernel is operational** (i.e., `sns_ker` returns `FALSE`).
 It's up to application programmers to make sure they are not called inside initialization or termination routines.

+### Restricted Tasks

+If restricted tasks are not enabled by the `rstr_task` feature, **the caller is assumed to be a non-restricted task.** When called from a restricted task, blocking functions can return `E_NOSPT` , which is not handled and will cause a UB if the `rstr_task` feature is not enabled.